ArturoSerranoDev/Application-Match-Invaders/REVIEW.md

   - **UnitySingletonPersistent<T>.cs:** Generic abstract class used to implement a Monobehaviour as Singleton.

   - **EnemyShootLogic.cs:** Separated the logic of enemy shooting to its own Controller.
-To implement the shooting of enemies I used a ```Dictionary<int, List<Enemy>>``` enemiesPerColumn that separates each enemy to its own column and the iterates over it to get the lower enemy of the column and command it to shoot.
+To implement the shooting of enemies I used a ```Dictionary<int, List<Enemy>>``` enemiesPerColumn that separates each enemy into its own column and the iterates over it to get the closest enemy to player, and then make it shoot.

   - Kept **modularity** and **extension** from start.
 Separation of concerns.

   - Used several **patterns** over the project when needed that were pretty useful in the long run(Object Pooling, Observer Pattern with delegates, "MVC", Singleton).
-I did not used a StateMachine for handling Win/Lose scenarios and instead went with subscription to static events of LevelManager to handle the state.
+I did not used a StateMachine for handling Win/Lose scenarios and instead went along with subscription to static events of LevelManager to handle the state.

 Also pretty good:

-  - Unit Testing of Correct level Building, Player and Enemy shooting and moving logic, and bunker logic.
+  - Unit Testing of Correct level Building, Player and Enemy shooting and moving, and bunker logic.

   - Since it was prohibited to use PlayerPrefs to store data, I used **JsonUtility** to store the highscore with a **JSON**.

-  - **LevelBuilder.cs and neighbour logic**: It took me much less time that I though of to implement the enemy creation and assigning its neighbours (Estimated 1 hour but took 20 min), but I have worked a lot already with two-dimensional arrays.
+  - **LevelBuilder.cs and neighbour logic**: It took me much less time that I though of to implement the enemy creation and assigning its neighbours (Estimated 1 hour but took 20 min), but since I have worked a lot already with two-dimensional arrays it was pretty simple.
 What really took me time from this requirement was the Object Pool.

-  - Implemented Audio and base animation at start
+  - Implemented Audio and base animation at start.

 Things to be improved:

-  - My biggest regret is the lack of time I had to implement a creative twist to this project.
-I had several ideas (switching player for enemies setting the enemies as: US, task and bug Tickets that the dev has to destroy...) but I already took over 11 hours to finish it, so I though it was not fair to keep implementing elements into this project.
+  - My biggest regret is the lack of time I had to implement some creative twist to this project.
+I had several ideas (switching player for enemies setting the enemies as: US, task and bug Tickets that the dev has to destroy...) but I already took over 12 hours to finish it, so I though it was not fair to keep implementing elements into this project.

   - I wanted to decouple User's input from its view on MainCharacter.cs but I did not have time when I noticed.